SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [facebookresearch/denoiser](https://github.com/facebookresearch/denoiser) - Real Time Speech Enhancement in the Waveform Domain (Interspeech 2020)We provide a PyTorch implementation of the paper Real Time Speech Enhancement in the Waveform Domain.
+In which, we present a causal speech enhancement model working on the raw waveform that runs in real-time on a laptop CPU.
+The proposed model is based on an encoder-decoder architecture with skip-connections.
+It is optimized on both time and frequency domains, using multiple loss functions.
+Empirical evidence shows that it is capable of removing various kinds of background noise including stationary and non-stationary noises, as well as room reverb.
+Additionally, we suggest a set of data augmentation techniques applied directly on the raw waveform which further improve model performance and its generalization abilities.
 - [getsentry/sentry](https://github.com/getsentry/sentry) - Sentry is cross-platform application monitoring, with a focus on error reporting.
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
 - [medipixel/rl_algorithms](https://github.com/medipixel/rl_algorithms) - Structural implementation of RL key algorithms